Home › Forums › Cortado Contact Microphone Forum › Cortado FAQ & Support › Noisy Cortado sounds like wind.

-This topic contains 2 replies, has 3 voices, and was last updated by Mathew 1 month ago.
+- This topic has 2 replies, 3 voices, and was last updated 5 years, 11 months ago by Mathew.

 Hi There, I was just wondering if anyone had experienced a noisy Cortado, after a successful build, i.e the mic works, I find it has a very high noise floor, like a whooshing white noise in the background.
 I am using a Super quiet Sound Devices pre-amp, and I have set the bias and checked all solders, it just seems to be a really noisy circuit, there must be something wrong I have built many circuits and amps in the past so I would rule out incompetence of build, the recordings online from other Cortados do not display this kind of noise so I am assuming there are faulty parts in the kit? any advice would be appreciated.